openstack/tacker/doc/source/user/prometheus_plugin_use_case_guide.rst

     With the parameter, pod name can be specified but container name can not.
     And some prometheus metrics need container name.
 Therefore, ``max`` statement of PromQL is alternatively used in some measurements to measure without container name.
-That means it provids only most impacted value among the containers.
+That means it provides only most impacted value among the containers.
 For example:

     ``avg(max(container_fs_usage_bytes{pod=~"pod name"} /